levensailor/calndr/README.md

 # Calendar App

+A family calendar application with iOS app, web interface, and Python backend.

+## Deployment

+**Use `./deploy.sh` for backend deployment** - This script properly deploys the refactored backend structure.

+**DO NOT USE** `deploy-backend.sh.OLD` - This is the old deployment script that uses the legacy app.py structure.

+## Development

 ## Quick Start

 To run the application, make sure you have Python, pip, and Node.js with npm installed.
 Then, simply run the `run.sh` script: